Anna

 PhD Student, UNC - Chapel Hill Sociology

 Hello!
-I'm Anna, and I'm a fourth-year PhD student in UNC - Chapel Hill's department of sociology.
-I use qualitative methods to study public opinion, and my research areas include perceptions of justice, wealth, poverty, family, and religion in the U.S. South.
+I'm Anna, and I'm a fifth-year PhD student in UNC - Chapel Hill's department of sociology.
+I use qualitative methods to study perceptions of justice, and my research areas include stratification, family, wealth, and religion in the U.S. South.
 I also teach Sociology 101, or Sociological Perspectives, to undergrads here at UNC.

 You can access my CV here.

 In addition to my research and teaching responsibilities, I enjoy being an active member of my UNC department community.
-I am an assistant editor for Social Forces journal and am currently serving my second term as our Graduate Student Association's Co-President.
+I am an associate editor for Social Forces journal, have represented grad students on tenure-track faculty hiring committees, and recently concluded my second term as our Graduate Student Association's Co-President, during which time I led a student-oriented internal review of department offerings.
 These roles allow me to live into my values of inclusive leadership: seeking feedback from others to strengthen not only sociological research, but also the climate in which we conduct our research.
-I also enjoy editing manuscripts for faculty writing qualitative pieces, and I previously served on the department's Social Committee.
+I also enjoy editing manuscripts for faculty writing qualitative pieces; I often guest lecture for faculty; and I previously served on the department's Social Committee.

-When I'm not doing sociology (aren't we always "doing" sociology, though?), I love spending time with my partner, pup, and cat, as well as my siblings and niblings.
-You can usually find me working out melodies on the piano, curating my annual picture-of-the-day project, watching a movie, gushing over my friends, or scheming a dance party.
+When I'm not doing sociology (aren't we always "doing" sociology, though?), I love spending time with my partner, pup, and cat, as well as my siblings, niece, and nephews.
+You can usually find me puzzling through melodies on the piano, curating my annual picture-of-the-day project, hosting a movie night, gushing over my friends, or scheming a dance party.